How To Potty Train an Akita Puppy in 5 Easy Steps

 how to potty train an akita puppy

-Set a consistent schedule for your Akita puppy to relieve himself in an appropriate potty area.
+Set a consistent schedule for your Akita puppy to relieve themselves in an appropriate potty area.
 Then use positive reinforcement (treats, play, praise) to encourage your dog to keep pottying in that area.
+Then success will come, and your life with your furry friend will be much happier.